MDDLingo/xis-bigdata/XISBigDataEAPlugin_Setup/README.md

   2. Build the solution (press F8);
   3. Check the content of the project's "bin" folder and execute the generated file "XISBigDataEAPlugin_Setup.msi".

-More information about this in this [tutorial](http://bellekens.com/2011/02/23/tutorial-deploy-your-enterprise-architect-csharp-add-in-with-an-msi-package/).
+More information available in this [tutorial](http://bellekens.com/2011/02/23/tutorial-deploy-your-enterprise-architect-csharp-add-in-with-an-msi-package/).